 Early 20th-century panic

 Around 1900 there was a panic about venereal disease, which was often called ‘the red plague’.
-Sufferers were termed ‘guilty’ (people who had had sex outside of marriage) or ‘innocent’ (married women infected by their husbands, and children).
+Sufferers were classified as ‘guilty’ (people who had had sex outside of marriage) or ‘innocent’ (married women infected by their husbands, and children).

 Sex information banned

 Information about sex was banned.
 Under a 1906 law the Post Office could destroy letters or packages suspected of containing references to sexual organs.
-The Indecent Publications Act 1910 gave the Customs Department the right to refuse entry to ‘obscene’ books.
+The Indecent Publications Act 1910 gave the Customs Department the right to intercept ‘obscene’ books.
 Reference to the sexual organs or to problems arising from sexual intercourse, including venereal disease, were considered obscene.